Headaches, Dizziness, & Fatigue – Fixing Common Keto Issues

 • Practice good sleep hygiene.

 Always reach out to your doctor if you have concerns and/or are on medications that may be affected by transitioning to a keto diet.
-Be patient as you begin your keto journey, and remember, side-effects are like speed-bumps, not road-blocks, telling you to slow down and take a closer look at your nutrition.
+Be patient as you begin your keto journey, and remember, side-effects are like speed-bumps, not road-blocks.
+They’re nothing more than a sign that you should slow down and take a closer look at your nutrition.